muppet9010/factorio-muppet-streamer/README.md

 - The items are dropped around the player approximately 2 tiles away from them in a circle.
 With the density decreasing as the items move away from the player.
 The spread is ideal in open areas, with tight areas seeming more densely placed due to the limited placement options.
 The items placement density won't be exactly the same between very low and high values, but should be approximately similar considering the randomisation in the placement logic.
 Any square edges to dense areas of items on the ground is caused by entities blocking their placement.
 - The `density` option will define how dense the items will be at their center.
 The rate the density of items decreases at is related to the starting density, with higher central `density` values getting sparser quicker (mountain shape), and lower starting `density` values becoming sparse over a larger distance (frisbee shape).
 All items are placed in the same total area regardless of density option, but the number of items towards the edge of this area will vary significantly.
 Changes to the density value around the max density (`10`) will appear to have a greater impact on distribution than changes at the sparse (`0`) end of the range.
 This may be real from the Gaussian algorithm or just human perception.
 - Maximum `density` is configured to avoid excessive overlapping of the items when randomly placed on the ground.
 This is why it doesn't place the full 9 items per tile.
 Overlapping items cause the Factorio game engine to work harder to find a placement location and thus can have higher UPS usage.
+- Armor is dropped last if it's included.
+When the armor is dropped this may reduce players inventory size and thus may spill items on the ground using default Factorio logic.